 Jen Taylor is currently accepting couples for marriage therapy in Hawaii only.
 Jen Taylor completed Levels 1 and Level 2 of the Gottman Method for marriage therapy in 2018.
 The Gottman Method is an approach to couples therapy that includes a thorough assessment of the couple relationship and integrates research-based interventions based on the Sound Relationship House Theory.

 If you are current couple receiving services and need access to the special resource area "For My Couples" please ask me for the password.
 This private page is filled with handouts and resources that I have curated just for you as a supplement to the work that you are doing in sessions.

-The First Meeting:
+First Meeting: Come In Together